siliconcompiler/lambdalib/README.md

 The [Lambdapdk](https://github.com/siliconcompiler/lambdapdk) repository demonstrates implementation of the Lambdalib interfaces across a number of open source process technologies.

-Lambdalib has successfully used in multiple tapeouts using [SiliconCompiler](https://github.com/siliconcompiler/siliconcompiler).
+Lambdalib was successfully used in multiple tapeouts using [SiliconCompiler](https://github.com/siliconcompiler/siliconcompiler).

 # License